We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 1. The Speaker-Listener communication process

-2. Understanding our basic differences through personality types
+2. Understanding your basic differences through Myers-Briggs personality types

 3. Understanding each other's "Love Language"